 Introduction to jets

-We’ve learned about leptons, what about quarks and gluons?
-A lot of the hard processes of interest will have quarks and gluons (often referred to as partons) in their final state, often due to initial-state radiation from the incoming protons.
+We’ve learned about leptons; what about quarks and gluons?
+A lot of the hard processes of interest will have quarks and gluons (often referred to as partons) in their final state.
+Even processes that seem like they will only have leptons often have jets due to initial-state radiation from the incoming partons.
 Therefore, it is very important to be able to reconstruct them.
 However, there are three complications with this:

 • Partons carry color charge and cannot be observed in isolation.
 As a parton becomes too far separated from its original color singlet, it becomes more energetically favorable to pull pull new quarks out of the vacuum.
 The resulting quarks quickly recombine to form a spray of stable hadrons that enter the ATLAS detector, leaving tracks and a large amount of energy in the calorimeters.